OnyxianWiki/onyxianwiki/docs/DamagePotionEffects/compatibility.md

 ---
-id: installation
+id: compatibility
-title: Installation
+title: Compatibility
-sidebar_label: Installation
+sidebar_label: Compatibility
 ---

 The installation of this plugin is very simple: